Thioredoxin: Effect on cardiac hypertrophy

 Trx1 has been shown to downregulate cardiac hypertrophy, the thickening of the walls of the lower heart chambers, by interactions with several different targets.
 Trx1 upregulates the transcriptional activity of nuclear respiratory factors 1 and 2 (NRF1 and NRF2) and stimulates the expression of peroxisome proliferator-activated receptor γ coactivator 1-α (PGC-1α).
 Furthermore, Trx1 reduces two cysteine residues in histone deacetylase 4 (HDAC4), which allows HDAC4 to be imported from the cytosol, where the oxidized form resides, into the nucleus.
 Once in the nucleus, reduced HDAC4 downregulates the activity of transcription factors such as NFAT that mediate cardiac hypertrophy.
 Trx 1 also controls microRNA levels in the heart and has been found to inhibit cardiac hypertrophy by upregulating miR-98/let-7.
 Trx1 can regulate the expression level of SMYD1, thus may indirectly modulate protein methylation for purpose of cardiac protection.

 Thioredoxin in skin care

 Thioredoxin is used in skin care products as an antioxidant in conjunction with glutaredoxin and glutathione.

+Thioredoxin-Like Proteins

+NrdH from Mycobacterium tuberculosis is a distinctive thioredoxin-like protein, functionally similar to thioredoxins but with a sequence more akin to glutaredoxins.
+Unlike typical glutaredoxins, NrdH can accept electrons from thioredoxin reductase (TrxR) to drive ribonucleotide reduction, a critical step in DNA synthesis.
+Structural analysis reveals a thioredoxin fold with conserved redox motifs—CVQC and WSGFRP—that form a hydrogen-bond network and hydrophobic patch, stabilizing TrxR binding.
+This unique blend of glutaredoxin sequence features with thioredoxin activity underscores NrdH's adaptive role in M. tuberculosis' redox regulation.